databass/repowatcher/README.md

 ## Installation Instructions

-Assuming that you have [Node.js](http://nodejs.org/) and Git installed on your machine:
+Assuming that you have [Node.js](http://nodejs.org/) (version 0.10 or greater), and Git installed on your machine:

 ```sh
 git clone https://github.com/databass/repowatcher.git # or clone your own fork